sf-wdi-22-23/modules-23/w06-ruby-on-rails/d2-dawn-ruby-drills/quiz-solution.md

   1. What error you are receiving or problem you are having
   1. Relevant, brief code samples

-    I used bower-rails with a rails 4 + AngularJS website, now am trying to deploy to heroku.
-The problem is heroku does not see the bower_components in my vendor/assets file even though I've added the path to my application.rb file
+    I am using bower-rails with a rails 4 + AngularJS website to load client-side packages and am having trouble with heroku.
+I've added the path to my application.rb file but the bower_components are not available in my asset pipeline.
     ```
         config.assets.paths << Rails.root.join('vendor', 'assets', 'bower_components')
     ```
-    Heroku push origin master:
+    When I push to heroku:

       ```
            -----> Preparing app for Rails asset pipeline